Bert Wolstein: Philanthropy

-In January 2004, The Chronicle of Philanthropy listed Bert and Iris Wolstein as one of the 60 most generous donors in the nation for 2003.
+In January 2004, The Chronicle of Philanthropy listed the Wolsteins as one of the 60 most generous donors in the nation for 2003.

 Personal life

-Since childhood, Wolstein had been nicknamed "Bart" by his family and friends.
-But as early as 1948, he used the name "Bert" in public as well.
+Since childhood, Wolstein had been nicknamed "Bart" by his family and friends, but as early as 1948, he used the name "Bert" in public as well.

-In 1946, Bert Wolstein was playing touch football in Cain Park in Cleveland Heights when the ball landed at the feet of Iris Shur.
+In 1946, Wolstein was playing touch football in Cain Park in Cleveland Heights when the ball landed at the feet of Iris Shur.
 The couple fell immediately in love, and married on September 11, 1948.
 The couple had two children: Cheryl (born June 19, 1950) and Scott (June 24, 1952 – May 26, 2022).

 Death

 Wolstein suffered from a recurrence of cancer throughout his life.
 A cancerous tumor was removed from his back when he was in his late 20s.
 In 2000, he underwent operations to remove a cancerous prostate, a cancerous cyst on his neck, and a cancerous thyroid.
 The cancer recurred a short time later, and had metastasized.
 He died of a heart attack on May 17, 2004, at Hillcrest Hospital in Mayfield Heights, Ohio.
 At the time of his death, DDRC owned 400 shopping centers in 44 states, and was the fourth-largest shopping center developer in the nation.

 He was buried at Mayfield Cemetery in Cleveland Heights.